 Here we describe an iterative procedure to select for exon sequences that enhance inclusion of an alternative exon during splicing in vivo.
-We used this approach to identify a novel class of exonic splicing enhancers.
-A thirteen nucleotide randomized cassette was inserted into an alternative exon that is predominantly skipped in the absence of a splicing enhancer.
-Exons that were spliced into the mENA were selectively amplified by RT-PCR; repeated cycles of ligation, transfection and amplification were used to enrich for sequences that enhanced exon inclusion.
-After three rounds of selection, two sequence motifs predominated: a purine-rich motif resembling the previously defined enhancers and an A/C-rich motif.
-Exons that were neither purine-rich nor A/C-rich were also isolated indicating that a variety of sequences can enhance splicing.
+We used this approach to identify a novel class of A/C-rich exonic splicing enhancers (ACEs).
+Splicing enhancers were selected from a 13-nucleotide randomized cassette inserted into an alternative exon that is predominantly skipped in the absence of a splicing enhancer.
+Exons that were spliced into the mRNA were selectively amplified by reverse transcription (RT)-PCR; repeated cycles of ligation, transfection, and amplification were used to enrich for sequences that enhanced exon inclusion.
+After three rounds of selection, two sequence motifs predominated: purine-rich motifs resembling the previously defined enhancers and an A/C-rich motif.
+Exons that were neither purine rich nor A/C rich were also isolated, MOL.
+CELL.
+BIOL.